datmt/spring-boot-demo-english/demo-orm-mybatis/README.md

 # spring-boot-demo-orm-mybatis

-> 此 demo 演示了 Spring Boot 如何与原生的 mybatis 整合，使用了 mybatis 官方提供的脚手架 `mybatis-spring-boot-starter `可以很容易的和 Spring Boot 整合。
+> this demo demonstrates how Spring Boot integrates with native mybatis, using the scaffolding 'mybatis-spring-boot-starter' provided by mybatis to easily integrate with Spring Boot.

 ## pom.xml